 The Compelled is a sci-fi novella written by Adam Roberts and the first book-length science fiction publication that François Schuiten has illustrated.
 The digital publication was published by NeoText in August 2020.
-The book has 167 pages.
+The first book has 167 pages.
+A second book is expected.

 “In writing The Compelled I was hoping to create a mood of properly science-fictional mystery, a sense-of-wonder that works as much through a series of visual images as through consecutive story-logic and rational worldbuilding,” said writer Adam Roberts.
 “Writing was a process of juggling lots of different characters from lots of different backgrounds and situations and slowly bringing them together for the big finale.
 It’s quite a complex machine, but I hope all the individual parts move together to spin the mechanism and stir something strange into motion.”
 1)